Juan-Jones/earnonlinemoney/content/blog/creative-side-hustles.md

 67. Sell vegetables,
 68. Start a cleaning business,
 69. Start daycare center,
-70. Teach people how tcreative-side-hustle-ideaso do things,
+70. Teach people how to do things,
 71. Teach sign language,
 72. Test video games,
 73. Trade in mobile phone,